-CHEMICAL PARAMETERS AND INDICIES SCREENING VALUE (MAXIMA UNLESS OTHERWISE STATED) COMMENTARY Cadmium 0.5 μg/l Cadmium is not normally present in Thames Water supplies.
-Detectable concentrations may indicate the presence of other contaminants.
-Chloride (mg/l) 100mg/l Concentrations in Thames Water's supplies are normally below 100mg/l.
-Elevated chloride concentrations may make water aggressive/ corrosive see Annex 2.
+CHEMICAL PARAMETERS AND INDICIES SCREENING VALUE (MAXIMA UNLESS OTHERWISE STATED) COMMENTARY Chloride (mg/l) 100mg/l Concentrations in Thames Water's supplies are normally below 100mg/l.
+Elevated chloride concentrations may make water aggressive/corrosive see Appendix 2.
 Chlorine Residual Minima and maxima will be specified on a case-by-case basis.
 The type and concentration will need to be consistent with that in the receiving zone.
 The water must have negligible chlorine demand i.e. a stable residual.
-The type (monochloramine or chlorine) and concentration of the chlorine residual will be dictated by local circumstances on a site- specific basis.
-Chromium 5.0 μg/l Concentrations in Thames Water's supplies are normally below 5μg/l.
+The type (monochloramine or chlorine) and concentration of the chlorine residual will be dictated by local circumstances on a site-specific basis.
+Chromium 5.0 μg/l Concentrations in Thames Water's supplies are normally below 5μ g/l.
 Higher concentrations need to be investigated further to identify the source.
 Colour 2 mg/l Pt/Co Thames Water existing supplies have very low colour levels reflecting the nature of the source water.
 Conductivity Maxima and Minima will be specified on a case-by-case basis.
 Levels of conductivity need to be considered on a site-specific basis to ensure compatibility with existing supplies.
-Used as a surrogate for TDS it may influence corrosion indices see Annex 2.
+Used as a surrogate for TDS it may influence corrosion indices see Appendix 2.
 Copper 0.25 mg/l Copper concentrations in Thames Water supplies are normally below 0.25mg/l.
 An allowance must be made for copper uptake from service pipes and fittings containing copper.
 Cyanide 5 μg/l The presence of cyanide may indicate the presence of other contaminants.
 Note: The Regulations specify "total cyanide in all forms" Dissolved gases and appearance The water must not be discoloured as a result of dissolved gas.
 Dissolved gases should be present at concentrations consistent with their partial pressure in clean air at atmospheric pressure and prevailing water temperature.
-Entrainment of air into a pressurised system or CO 2 in the case of a borehole are likely causes of discolouration that can and should be avoided by appropriate design and operation.
+Entrainment of air into a pressurised system or CO_2 in the case of a borehole are likely causes of discolouration that can and should be avoided by appropriate design and operation.